-(BOSTON, MA) – CARB-X is awarding Trellis Bioscience, of Redwood City, California, USA, up to $3.2 million in non-dilutive funding, with the possibility of $3.8 million more if certain project milestones are met, to develop an innovative monoclonal antibody designed to disrupt the protective biofilm that makes bacteria resistant to antibiotics.
+(BOSTON: January 14, 2020) – CARB-X is awarding Trellis Bioscience, of Redwood City, California, USA, up to $3.2 million in non-dilutive funding, with the possibility of $3.8 million more if certain project milestones are met, to develop an innovative monoclonal antibody designed to disrupt the protective biofilm that makes bacteria resistant to antibiotics.
 With the biofilm coating compromised, the bacteria are more vulnerable to being eliminated by existing antibiotics and by the body’s own immune system.
 The CARB-X award will support antibody manufacturing for Phase 1.

 “Drug-resistant bacterial infections kill hundreds of thousands of people each year around the world, and CARB-X is supporting the development of urgently needed new products to address this crisis,” said Erin Duffy, Chief of Research and Development of CARB-X, which is based at the Boston University School of Law.
 “The Trellis project is in early development but if successful and approved for use in patients, its promise for tackling challenging, biofilm-mediated infections including joint implants could be transformational for the success of many modern-medical procedures.”

 “We are thankful that CARB-X is supporting the development of this innovative antibody.
 We believe it has the potential to be a game-changer in the treatment of a broad range of drug-resistant bacterial infections,” said Stefan Ryser, CEO of Trellis.
 “CARB-X funding will support the manufacture of the drug for clinical development and, in a potential second tranche of funding, support an initial trial in patients with an infected implant, a type of infection that is particularly hard to treat due to biofilm formation on the surface of the implant.”